SAP/ui5-cli/README.md

 ### Local vs. Global Installation

-In general a global installation of the UI5 CLI (`npm install --global @ui5/cli`) is recommended.
+In general, we recommend a global installation of the UI5 CLI (`npm install --global @ui5/cli`).

-However, it makes sense to add the UI5 CLI as a [devDependency](https://docs.npmjs.com/files/package.json#devdependencies) (`npm install --save-dev @ui5/cli`) for a project that is using `ui5`-commands in its build or test scripts or otherwise depends on the UI5 CLI for development workflows (like Continuous Integration).
+However, it makes sense to add the UI5 CLI as a [devDependency](https://docs.npmjs.com/files/package.json#devdependencies) (`npm install --save-dev @ui5/cli`) for a project that is using `ui5` commands in its build or test scripts or otherwise depends on the UI5 CLI for development workflows (like continuous integration).

 In case you have both, a local installation in one of your projects as well as a global installation, the UI5 CLI will always try to invoke the local installation.
 This is in part because [npm scripts](https://docs.npmjs.com/misc/scripts) defined in your `package.json` will also always invoke the local installation.

 This behavior can be disabled by setting the environment variable `UI5_CLI_NO_LOCAL`.

 **Example**
 You have a project located at `/my-application`.
-The project has a devDependency to `@ui5/cli` and defines a start-script `"ui5 serve"`.
+The project has a devDependency to `@ui5/cli` and defines the start script `"ui5 serve"`.

 | Current Working Directory | Command                         | Uses globally installed UI5 CLI | Uses locally installed UI5 CLI |
 | ------------------------- | ------------------------------- | :-----------------------------: | :----------------------------: |